yufeenyuy/msc_bi_docs/business_intelligence_1/bi_1.md

 Redundancy occurs when an entity or an entry with same information accross all other columns of the same table is stored more than once in the same table.
 When creating a relational database it is important to do this in accordance with the qualities (Maintenance, Re-usability, Scalability, Consistency, Portability,Interoperability,Understandable) of a software.
-Unfortunately these software qualities cannot be guaranteed when creating a database from a ERM Model.
+Unfortunately these software qualities cannot be guaranteed when creating a database from a ERM or semantic stage.
 Redundant data is an issue to watch out for when modeling databases as it can compromise the consistency, in the **ACID principle**, of relational databases.
 To solve the issue of redundancy to avoid inconsistencies in the database, the concept of data **Normalization** can be applied.
 When normalising data, the **relationships in ERM** are desolved stepwise to the simplest